Haikp/LearnOpenGL/17_Framebuffers/README.md

 # Contents of this Branch
 This module was very short, essentially one line of code that makes a huge difference in performance.
 Originally I had thought that culling was done automatically, but understanding that its best to leave it as a setting for people getting introduced to OpenGL makes sense.
 Knowing that it's not automatic though, I would also presume that frustum culling is not automatic either, which will be interesting topic to look in to.
 It appears that there is a module for frustum culling, so I'll leave the independent research for when I do reach this module.

+So far, my current understanding is that the framebuffer really feels like a filter more than anything.
+This is definitely incorrect though, as you are able to render something like a rear view camera.
+The main premise behind these buffers is that you are able to render objects through the framebuffer.
+I will take more time and more research, and will update this README.md file.